 The clinic was visibly clean and well maintained.
 We saw evidence of the cleaning schedules and audits completed in the current year.

 The practice had a number of in-date policies in place that staff had access to on the HR system.

-All patients who completed the questionnaire said the setting was 'very clean'.
-All patients with an opinion said that infection control measures were being followed.
+All patients who completed the questionnaire said that the setting was 'very clean'

 Medicines management